msheliga1/uriHW19PWATextEd/README.md

         Copied src/index.html to dist folder.
 Did NOT change bottom.
 Page Now Loads.
 Yipee.
         Listened to Act 5-6.
 Showed css and img loaders, which we already included here, but no help with index.index.js being move to dist.
         Listened to Act 7-10.
 Found auto-index htmlWebpackPlugIn in Video 9.
 Great.
+    Listened to Acts 11-12.
+HRM using npm run dev.
+Great but not needed for proj.
+        Noted webpack-dev-server already in client/pj
+        *F(D(ing scripts dont work with #$((RFN!)).
+Tried changing main text in index.html.
+            Then npm run start:dev.
+Changes won't NOT only not auto-show-up.
+They NEVER NEVER show up.
+            Not even using Chrome, running incognito.
+            Tried NPM run start.
+This builds before starting, and new text shows up in incognito AFTER hitting refresh button.
+            After NPM run start tried editing file and saving.
+Changes do not auto pop-up.
+Then tried refreshing incognito.
+No changes.
+Tried new incognito window.
+No Changes.
+            Summary: NPM run start NEVER updates until restarted.

     Now Add service worker (cache) and manifest.

     Prior Project: